-Why XTM Workbench is optimal for the translator
+Why XTM Workbench is the optimal translator environment

 XTM International, the developers of the premier enterprise-grade translation management system, will soon be releasing the redeveloped translation editor as part of XTM Cloud v12.
-Slated for the end of June, XTM Workbench, the new editor aims deliver greater efficiency and productivity to linguists, the largest group of users in XTM.
-Here’s a brief summary of all the enhancements ahead.
+Slated for the early July 2019, XTM Workbench delivers greater efficiency and productivity to linguists.
+Here’s a brief summary of the enhancements ahead.

-More optimal, intuitive and flexible
+More intuitive and flexible

-Now that technology and design have changed, it was a logical step to revamp the existing editor dating back back to 2004.
-The main idea was to redevelop it from the ground up in close collaboration with trained linguists to provide the most optimal, intuitive, and flexible translation environment possible.
+Now that technology and design have changed, it was a logical step to revamp the existing editor which originated back in 2004.
+The main idea was to redevelop it from the ground up in close collaboration with trained linguists to provide the most productive, intuitive, and flexible translation environment possible.

-High quality assured

-XTM Workbench has been revamped to provide increased quality thanks to more powerful Quality Assurance (QA).
-Now users can also run quality checks on all displayed segments, not only on active segments or on all segments.

 More user-friendly than ever

 The clean and ergonomic user interface (UI) results in a much more user-friendly workspace compared to the previous versions.
 Toolbars at both sides of the Editor have been moved to the navigation bar at the top and to the context-sensitive menu thus optimizing the available space.
+Also all the information about segments including matches, concordance, QA, inlines, history and comments has been moved to the bottom of the screen to a docked panel, keeping the area for working uncluttered.

 Smooth, uninterrupted translation workflow

-In the revamped Workbench segments load automatically providing a more seamless user experience which also gives way to smooth and uninterrupted workflows.
+In the new Workbench as linguists work through the document, segments load automatically providing a seamless user experience which also gives way to smooth and uninterrupted workflows.
 Instead of time-consuming pagination, users are able to move dynamically between segments simply by scrolling.

 Faster and more efficient with XTM Workbench

 Linguists will also speed up their work with improved, configurable repetitions, which can automatically be propagated across the entire document.
-This will save time and effort of going through each and every repeated instance.
-Likewise, the Find and replace option has been tweaked to replace some words in batch in all files within a project.
+This will save the time and effort of going through each and every repeated instance.
+Likewise, the Find and replace option has been enhanced to perform a batch find and replace of words in all the files within a project.

+High quality assured

+XTM Workbench has been redesigned to provide increased quality thanks to more powerful Quality Assurance (QA).
+Now users can also run quality checks on all displayed segments, not only on active segments or on all segments.

 Draft status for unconfirmed translation

-A team of language and technology experts introduced the brand-new Draft to its selection of segment statuses.
-Thanks to this, segments lacking validated translation are easier to detect and search.
+The design team of language and technology experts introduced the new segment status: Draft.
+Thanks to this, translators can easily find and return to segments without a validated translation.

 Try the new XTM Workbench and see how it can help you meet the modern challenges of localization and translation.
 Get efficient and productive with XTM Cloud, the best translation technology on the market!